NeonstarChuck/-Personal-Project-Chuck/README.md

 I think that's enough of yapping.
 I hope you enjoy the game :D.

 Ps.
-Parameter "Attack" or Parameter "Attack" does not exist, will show up if you play the game in Unity Unity.
+Parameter "Attack" or Parameter "Attack2" does not exist, will show up if you play the game in Unity Unity.
 I know the issue but I had no time to fix it, but it wont affect the gameplay.

 # Pictures
 <img width="1865" height="842" alt="image" src="https://github.com/user-attachments/assets/b49d5d24-8ace-4274-88a2-3af5acb9b311" />